 The Sixties Series Book 4

-Prepublication review: The Counterculture Goddess is a masterly exercise in weaving the many strands of history – religious, geographic, military, social, literary and political – into a novel.
-They were tumultuous times, and you’ve brought out the difficulties for many people, particularly faithful Catholics, in finding their way through them.
+Prepublication review: ‘The Counterculture Goddess is a masterly exercise in weaving the many strands of history – religious, geographic, military, social, literary and political – into a novel.
+They were tumultuous times, and [the author] brought out the difficulties for many people, particularly faithful Catholics, in finding their way through them.‘

-By mocking her goddess beliefs, Anneke van Engelen strikes deep enmity in Gerda van den Donker.
-She becomes nasty and jealous of her best friend, Nienke Nijboer, whom she thinks handsome, personable James Williamson prefers when they meet during a London Holiday.
+By mocking her cherished goddess beliefs, Anneke van Engelen strikes deep enmity in Gerda van den Donker, both of whom live in Middelburg, the provincial capital of the Dutch province of Zeeland.
+She becomes nasty and jealous of her best friend, Nienke Nijboer, because she thinks that handsome, personable James Williamson prefers Nienke when they meet during a London Holiday.
 She is wrong.
-James prefers her, and they start a relationship by correspondence after she and Nienke return to Holland.
-When Anneke and Nienke start university in Amsterdam in 1966, they meet charming Wolter Langbroek and emotionally unstable Luuk Rietveld.
+After she and Nienke return to Holland, she learns that James prefers her.
+She begins a correspondence-based relationship with James, who, in the meantime, has left to visit his family in Sydney, Australia.

 Information about the Sixties Series here …